-How to Change User-Agents in Chrome, Edge, Safari & Firefox
+How to Change User Agents in Chrome, Edge, Safari & Firefox

 Another extension you can use is User-Agent Switcher and Manager.

-The user-agents are easy to spoof and anyone can use these easy tricks to alter it.
+The user-agents are easy to spoof, and anyone can use these easy tricks to alter them.

-This feature is useful for testing web apps against various devices especially when one has different HTML for mobile or tablet devices.
+This feature is useful for testing web apps against various devices, especially when the HTML is different for mobile or tablet devices.

-One doesn’t need to have many physical devices to be able to test.
+It is a cost-efficient way to test websites as one doesn’t need to have many physical devices to be able to test.

-This feature is useful for SEO professionals, for example, to identify issues with cloaking which is against Google’s Webmaster Guidelines or auditing websites which has different look depending on the device.
+However, certain issues may appear on the real device but not when testing by changing the user agent and using a browser emulator.

+In that case, if you want to test on multiple real devices, I suggest using Browserstack, which offers testing opportunities on almost all devices.

 FAQ